Common questions, answered.

-Applying to Mustard Seed School or The Nest is a fairly simple process.
-It begins with filling out a one-page application.
+Applying to Mustard Seed School begins with creating an online account.
 Read more about the process.
-If you need assistance, our Admissions Director is available to walk you through the process.
+If you need assistance, contact Michele Postema, Director of Admissions. (firstname.lastname@example.org) She’ll be happy to walk you through the process.

 I cannot afford tuition.
 Should I still apply?

 Yes, please do not let money get in the way.
 Over 50% of our families receive need-based financial aid.

 I missed the application deadline.
 Can I still apply?

 Applications are still accepted after the application deadline.
 However, applications that arrive by the deadline receive priority status.
 We ask that you submit late applications without the application fee.
 If we’re able to consider your application, we’ll inform you and make arrangements to collect the fee.

 What does it mean to be an independent school?